🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Ambient: A linen drum shade or paper lantern for a diffused, warm wash.

-• Accent: A tiny uplight behind a plant, or LED candles on the dresser for subtle sparkle.
+• Accent: A tiny uplight behind a plant, or flameless candles on the dresser for subtle sparkle.

 Swap cool bulbs for warm LEDs and add dimmers if you can.
-It’s like an instant “ahhh” button for your room.
+It's like an instant comfort button for the whole room.
+You'll find more soft-glow tricks in these cozy string light ideas.

 4. Dress the Windows in Soft Layers

 Windows need winter clothing too.
-Bare glass can feel chilly, so add layered window treatments that soften light and insulate.
+Bare glass can feel chilly, so add layered window treatments that soften the light and help insulate the room.

 What Works

-• Sheers + Curtains: Sheer ivory panels under heavyweight oatmeal drapes give daytime glow and nighttime privacy.
+• Sheers plus curtains: Sheer ivory panels under heavyweight oatmeal drapes give daytime glow and nighttime privacy.

-• Hardware: Choose warm brass or matte black rods to keep it modern and grounded.
+• Hardware: Choose warm brass or matte black rods to keep things modern and grounded.

-Bonus: Thermal or lined curtains help block drafts, so the vibe stays warm and your heating bill stays civilized.
+Thermal or lined curtains help block drafts, so the room stays warm and your heating bill stays civilized.

 5. Add Organic Wood and Stone Accents

 Neutrals come alive with natural materials.
-Wood and stone bring warmth and visual weight that keeps the room from feeling floaty.
+Wood and stone bring warmth and visual weight that keep a winter bedroom from feeling floaty or one-note.

 Easy Swaps